HPInc/pcoip-license-server/README.md

                         authorization token while interacting with the REST API's.
 The value for this can be set from the environment variable: LLS_PASSWORD
 ```

+A warning will be printed if using http:// to communicate with LLS.
+Teradici
+highly recommends communicating over secure connections.